Charles Raymond Gurney: RAAF: 1939–1942

 Owing to British war commitments, in October 1941 Qantas took over responsibility for the Singapore-Karachi sector of the Empire route.
 Due to civilian crew shortages, Bob Gurney, Bill Purton and Eric Sims were seconded from the RAAF to operate the flying boats with Qantas.
 The outbreak of war in the Pacific necessitated frequent re-evaluation of the routes flown and Bob was involved in the Batavia-Singapore shuttles and the Broome-Tjilatjap shuttles.

 On 19 February 1942 Gurney was in Darwin with other Qantas crews when the first Japanese air attack on Australia occurred; he was sheltering near the Darwin Hotel when the post office was destroyed.
-Gurney was recalled to active service in March 1942 and was made Commanding Officer of 33 Squadron based at Townsville on 8 March 1942.
+Gurney was recalled to active service in March 1942 and was made commanding officer of No. 33 Squadron based at Townsville on 8 March 1942.
 Japanese forces invaded Papua New Guinea, and chose to place part of their headquarters in the house that had previously been Gurney's home in Lae.
 When a bombing raid on Lae was launched by the 435th Bombardment Squadron (also based at Townsville) on 10 March 1942, Gurney insisted on taking part:

 “urging that he not only knew the place better than anyone else on the station, but could claim a prior right in smashing up his own home.
 He went, and from the aircraft he flew was launched the bomb that blew his own house to smithereens.”

 In February 1942 the 22nd Bombardment Group USAAF, equipped with Martin B-26 Marauders, left the United States and made its base at Townsville.
 On 5 April 1942 the 22nd launched its first combat strike against Rabaul in New Britain (north of New Guinea).
 Bob's intimate knowledge of the flying conditions and geography around New Guinea made him a natural choice to fly with the Americans.